2026 Edition · SaaS Application Support Companies Digest Rankings

 About this guide

-This guide is produced by B2B TechSelect, an independent editorial outlet covering the B2B software services market since 2018.
+This guide is produced by SaaS Application Support Companies Digest, an independent editorial outlet covering the B2B software services market since 2018.
 Rankings are determined by a documented five-factor methodology and refreshed every 6–8 weeks.
-Editorial inquiries: contact the author via LinkedIn.
-Publisher: B2B TechSelect on LinkedIn.
+Editorial inquiries: contact the author via SaaS Application Support Companies Digest Editorial Team.
+Publisher: SaaS Application Support Companies Digest.